 At a Glance

 ▲▲▲ The Alhambra The last and finest Moorish palace, highlighting the splendor of that civilization in the 13th and 14th centuries.
-Reservations are a must if you plan to visit during the day.
+Reservations are a must for a daytime visit.

 ▲▲ Royal Chapel Lavish 16th-century chapel with the tombs of Queen Isabel and King Ferdinand.

 ▲▲ San Nicolás Viewpoint Breathtaking vista over the Alhambra and the Albayzín.

 ▲ Cathedral The second-largest cathedral in Spain, unusual for its bright Renaissance interior.

 ▲ Albayzín Spain's best old Moorish quarter.